legsidestrangle/legsidestrangle.github.io/_posts/2019-11-10-Quora-Similar-Question.md

 <img width="936" alt="Screen Shot 2019-11-15 at 2 42 06 PM" src="https://user-images.githubusercontent.com/16144527/68931340-52093980-07b6-11ea-9368-589d271247d0.png">

 Additionally we find out the number of unique questions in the data set and number of questions which are repeated.
 This is important as this will help us in feature engineering which will be done in the next section.
+As we see from the graph below the number of unique questions are quite high but to be precise the total  number of unique Questions are 537933 while Unique questions which are repeated are around 111780 that's approximately 20% of our data set.

 <img width="623" alt="Screen Shot 2019-11-15 at 2 53 47 PM" src="https://user-images.githubusercontent.com/16144527/68932061-d5775a80-07b7-11ea-965e-e04ff7f7e475.png">